 What expenses can be shared?

 Some things need to be shared, like utilities, cable, and Internet.
 One person can’t pay for an Internet connection or heat that the other person isn’t allowed to use.
 If that is attempted, you probably shouldn’t live with that person.
 Anything that is used by all should be split evenly.
+We suggest sitting down together to set up a budget.

 What about big items, like TV’s, in roommate economics?